jennantilla/Os-Ionic-React/README.md

 ### Running this example

-To run the provided example, can use serve command:
+To run the provided example:

 ```ionic run android```